gogocharli/raynab/README.md

     - Income
   - Open in YNAB (`⌘` + `O`): Open the current budget in the YNAB Web App

-      YNAB doesn’t have a specific view of the transaction, this will simply direct you to your budget.
-In the future, we will change the redirect to lead to your account.

   - Toggle Progress (`⌘` + `P`): Show or hide progress bar for category goals

     Categories with no goals or associated progress will show as `N/A`

 - Modify List View
   - Edit Category (`⌘` + `E`): Edit any of the provided transaction information